erikrose/pyescrypt/README.md

 ## Useful Setuptools Commands
-- `build`: Build binaries and link them statically
+- `build`: Build binaries and link them statically.
-- `build_dynamic`: Build binaries and link them dynamically
+- `build_dynamic`: Build binaries and link them dynamically.
-- `bdist_wheel`: Build binaries, link them statically, and package them in a wheel
+- `bdist_wheel`: Build binaries, link them statically, and package them in a wheel.
 - `bdist_wheel_dynamic`: Build binaries, link them dynamically, and package them in a wheel.
 This is what builds the ARM Mac wheels.